rust-lang/reference/src/patterns.md

 assert_eq!(a, b);
 ```

-The grammar production for reference patterns has to match the token `&&`
+The grammar production for reference patterns has to match the token `&&` to match a
-because it is a token by itself, not two `&` tokens.
+reference to a reference because it is a token by itself, not two `&` tokens.

+Adding the `mut` keyword dereferences a mutable reference.
+The mutability must match the
+mutability of the reference.

 Reference patterns are always irrefutable.